 While not accurate down to the second, this measurement is a very powerful measure to show where students are investing their time:

-- It can show comparative time students spend online within itslearning on activities/resources.
+- It can show the comparative time students spend online within itslearning on activities/resources.

-- It can show where students struggling, for example, spending too long in a task/resource.
+- It can show where students are struggling, for example, spending too long on a task/resource.
 Teachers may want to review the activity/resource to make sure it is well defined and meets the aims of the course.

 - It can give tutors/teachers an indication of the time being spent on the activity/resources.
 It is much better than a simple 'Accessed Yes or No' indicator.

-An example, a teacher uploads a 10-minute video their course and asks students to review.
-The progress report can show if students ignored the video, who watched it for only a few minutes and who spent about the full time or even longer.
+For example: A teacher uploads a 10-minute video in their course and asks students to review.
+The progress report can show if students ignored the video, who watched it for only a few minutes and who spent about the full time or even longer watching the video.